-Software: We will complete our programming assignments in Matlab.
-There are four ways to use Matlab/Matlab-equivalent-software, listed below.
+Software: We will complete our programming assignments in Matlab or Python.
+There are multiple ways to use Matlab or Python.
 I highly recommend you follow option 1.
 I will provide support for programming difficulties you face in Matlab.
 Due to my own limited time, I most likely will not be able to provide support for programming difficulties in Python.

-- Recommended: Download your own student license from MathWorks for \$50-\$100. - Second-choice: Run Matlab in the computer lab or (without graphics) by remote login to our department machines. - Third-choice: If you have a sufficiently strong computational background and really want to use Python, you can use numpy, scipy and matplotlib packages to write acceptable code for this class in Python.
+- Recommended: Download your own student license from MathWorks for \$50-\$100. - Second-choice: Run Matlab in the computer lab or (without graphics) by remote login to our department machines. - Third-choice: If you have a strong computational background/past Python experience and want to use Python, you can use numpy, scipy and matplotlib packages to write acceptable code for this class in Python.
 (You also may used the pandas package; you may not use packages like tensorflow for this class.)